Alex3der/Alex3derGit/README.md

 # Ant Colony Optimization for TSP

+This project uses the Ant Colony Optimization (ACO) algorithm to solve the Travelling Salesman Problem (TSP).
+The ACO algorithm is a probabilistic technique for solving computational problems which can be reduced to finding good paths through graphs.

 ## Requirements
 This project requires Python 3 and the following Python libraries installed:
 - Numpy